mmkal/handy-redis/README.md

 ### Examples

-See the [snapshot tests](https://github.com/mmkal/handy-redis/blob/master/test/generated/commands/__snapshots__) for tons of usage examples.
+See the [snapshot tests](https://github.com/mmkal/handy-redis/blob/master/test/generated/commands) for tons of usage examples.

 ### Multi

 Most members of node_redis's `multi` type don't need to be promisified, because they execute synchronously.
 Only `exec` is async.
-For a promisified version of that, use `execMulti`:
+Usage example:

 ```JavaScript
 import { createHandyClient } from 'handy-redis';